cjsaiz89/GSM-FTP-transceiver/README.md

 **Files**
-- ZIP file contains the .ino code, and the instructions.
+- ZIP file contains the .ino code, headers and instructions.
 Some standard libraries *.h* and *.c* need to be changed.
+- Use *ADC_mode.h* to change ADC resolution, and sampling configuration.